ivan-hc/AM/README.md

 In both cases, the "INSTALL" script will create a dedicated /opt/am directory containing the ["APP-MANAGER"](https://github.com/ivan-hc/AM/blob/main/APP-MANAGER) script (ie "AM" itself), a symlink for it in /usr/local/bin named `am` and the /opt/am/remove script needed to [uninstall](#uninstall) "AM" itself, if needed.
 A temporary folder named /opt/am/.cache will be created too, in wich each installation script or list of available applications (for your architecture) is downloaded.

 ## How to install "AppMan"
-As we have already seen at "[Differences between "AM" and "AppMan"](#differences-between-am-and-appman)", "**AppMan**" can be used in different places, being it portable.
+"**AppMan**" can be used in different places, being it portable.
 However, to be easily used its recommended to place it in your local "$PATH", in `~/.local/bin`.

 #### Use "AppMan" in "$PATH"
 To do so, you must first enable that "$PATH":